HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 Overview

-Monite UI Components is a library of ready-to-use React components that are connected to the Monite API.
+Monite's React SDK is a library of ready-to-use React components that are connected to the Monite API.
 These components can render and operate with data served by the API, such as payables, counterparts, and others.
 Monite partners can use UI Components to build React-based web applications for their client SMEs, powered by the Monite API.

 An example of the CounterpartsTable component